dribbble/dribbble-sketch/README.md

 npm run start
 ```

+If Sketch is crashing when you run the plugin, you may need to manually link the plugin:

+* Go to your Sketch plugins path: `/Users/USER/Library/Application Support/com.bohemiancoding.sketch3/Plugins`
+* Delete any instance of the plugin
+* Install the SKPM build tools globally: `npm install -g @skpm/builder`
+* Build (`skpm-build`) and Link (`skpm-link`) the plugin
+* Now you should be able to run the plugin with `npm run watch` running

 ### Creating releases

 This will change in the future but for now just do the following: